Félix Houphouët-Boigny: Foundation of the RDA and Communist alliance

 As the Cold War set in, the alliance with the Communists became increasingly damaging for the RDA.
 The French colonial administration showed itself increasingly hostile toward the RDA and its president, whom the administration called a "Stalinist".
-Repression against his party, the PDCI, was increasing in Côte d'Ivoire.
+Repression against his party, the PDCI, was increasing in Ivory Coast.
 Activists are regularly arrested and beaten by police officers, sometimes with acts of torture; others are fired from their jobs.
 One of the party's main leaders, Senator Biaka Boda, was found hanging and shredded in the forest while wanted by the police.
-Houphouët-Boigny is afraid for his life and for the existence of the movement.
+Houphouët-Boigny was afraid for his life and for the existence of the movement.
 Tensions reached their height at the beginning of 1950, when, following an outbreak of anti-colonial violence, almost the entire PDCI leadership was arrested; Houphouët-Boigny managed to slip away shortly before police arrived at his house.
 Although Houphouët-Boigny would have been saved by his parliamentary immunity, his missed arrest was popularly attributed to his influence and his prestige.
-In the ensuing chaos, riots broke out in Côte d'Ivoire; the most significant of which was a clash with the police at Dimbokro in which 13 Africans were killed and 50 wounded.
+In the ensuing chaos, riots broke out in Ivory Coast; the most significant of which was a clash with the police at Dimbokro in which 13 Africans were killed and 50 wounded.
 According to official figures, by 1951 a total of 52 Africans had been killed, several hundred wounded and around 3,000 arrested (numbers which, according to an opinion reported by journalist Ronald Segal in African Profiles, are certainly underestimated).
-In order to defuse the crisis, Prime Minister René Pleven entrusted the France's Minister for Overseas Territories, François Mitterrand, with the task of detaching the RDA from the PCF, and in fact an official alliance between the RDA and Mitterrand's party, the UDSR, was established in 1952.
+To defuse the crisis, Prime Minister René Pleven entrusted the France's Minister for Overseas Territories, François Mitterrand, with the task of detaching the RDA from the PCF, and in fact an official alliance between the RDA and Mitterrand's party, the UDSR, was established in 1952.
 Knowing he was at an impasse, in October 1950, Houphouët-Boigny agreed to break the Communist alliance.
 Asked in an undated interview why he worked with the communists, Houphouët-Boigny replied: "I, a bourgeois landowner, I would preach the class struggle?
 That is why we aligned ourselves with the Communist Party, without joining it."
 A 1954 report from the French military authorities points out that Houphouët-Boigny "conducted his game alone with great flexibility, procrastination and Machiavellian roueries, refraining from convening either the Coordination Committee or the party congress, which could have opposed this volte-face and gradually became a pro-administrative party.
-"The Secretary General of the RDA, Gabriel d'Arboussier, denounced this new line and left the party.
-Similarly, the Union of the Peoples of Cameroon, the Union démocratique sénégalaise and the Niger Democratic Union refuse to sever their relations with the PCF and the CGT.
+The secretary general of the RDA, Gabriel d'Arboussier, denounced this new line and left the party.
+Similarly, the Union of the Peoples of Cameroon, the Union démocratique sénégalaise and the Niger Democratic Union refuse to sever their relations with the PCF and the CGT".